f5devcentral/f5-agility-labs-waf/docs/waf341/module2/lab1/lab1.rst

     |lab2.1-3|

 #.
 Examine the created URI and switch to the advanced view
 #.
-Select the methods enforcement tab and check override policy allowed methods and
+Select the methods enforcement tab and check override policy allowed methods
 #.
 Slide "DELETE" with a state of **allow** and click **update**
 #.
 Click **Apply policy**